CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-03-certificate-chain.md

 ### Step 3 — Save the Certificates
 Create the following files inside:

-  lab/03-week-03-certificate-anatomy/submissions/certificate-chain/
+- lab/03-week-03-certificate-anatomy/submissions/certificate-chain/

-Save each certificate separately:
+    - server.pem

-server.pem
+    - intermediate.pem
-intermediate.pem
+    - root.pem

-root.pem
+**Save each certificate separately.**

 If the root certificate is not included in the output, download it from the issuing CA’s website.